CattoSalad/VTMB-RTX-Remix/wiki/Getting-Started.md

 This will link your game's rtx-remix folder to the rtx-remix folder on the repo which will allow you to take captures directly to the repo.
 Update and make changes to the mod, while facilitating colaboration.

+Aditionally link your rtx.conf file so changes go through to the repo and your game loads the latest changes.
+* run `mklink /J "PATH TO GAME\rtx.conf" "PATH TO REPO\rtx.conf"`

 ##### Adding the mod to RTX Remix

 - Go to Setup Project